14tees/DSA-Documentation/README.md

 # DSA-Documentation
-This is where i started building my portfolio, while taking Data Analysis class with the Incubator.
+This is where I started building my portfolio while taking the Data Analysis class with the Incubator.

+I have learnt a lot so far with the Incubator, starting with Excel, down to SQL, and now Github

+# DSA-Project Topic
+## DSA-Project Overview